 2. Arrange to Have the House Cleaned

 Professionally.
 By someone other than each other.
 No one is vying to clean the house on their time off.
 Treat yourselves to a deep cleaning by a professional service.
 It’s well worth it and everything stays tidy for at least 10 minutes.
-Ask your friends for recommendations, or try out one we can personally vouch for on the blog, Cottage Care.
+Ask your friends for recommendations, or try out one we can personally vouch for, Cottage Care.

 3. Write a Hand-Written Note